 To close this gap, the 10th Meeting of the Parties to the SIOFA (MoP10) adopted CMM 16 (2023) (Vessel Monitoring System) setting out the framework of the SIOFA VMS covering all critical aspects, including the scope of application, definitions, nature and specifications of the VMS, prevention of tampering and actions in case of suspected breach, use and release of VMS data requiring / not requiring the consent of CCPs, closed and interim protected areas, as well as data security and confidentiality.
 However, this framework needs to be further completed through the development of Standards, Specifications and Procedures (SSPs) as required by paragraph 9 of CMM 16 (2023) prior to the entry into operation of the SIOFA VMS.

-Following intersessional work by the VMS-WG, the 11th Meeting of the Parties adopted these SSPs.
+Following intersessional work by the VMS-WG, the 11th Meeting of the Parties adopted these SSPs and the 12th Meeting of the Parties revised them.

 The SSPs assume that Cooperating Non-Contracting Parties (CNCPs) will be treated similarly as CPs and PFEs, recalling that CNCPs do not currently contribute to the budget, which may be impacted by the implementation of the SIOFA VMS.